 Cats do not like the smell of most essential oils (peppermint, lemon, lavender) as well as strong candles with the same type of scents.
 If their litter box is in an area where these smells are commonly used, this will deter them from using their litter box.

-If your cat is feeling ill, maybe some stomach discomfort or a thorn in their paw, injuries, or underlying health conditions, they will be in too much pain to use their litter box and may eliminate waste in the area they currently in.
+If your cat is feeling ill, maybe they have some stomach discomfort or a thorn in their paw, injuries, or underlying health conditions, they will be in too much pain to use their litter box and may eliminate waste in the area they are currently in.

-It is not a good idea to punish your cat for doing something they do not understand is wrong, this will potentially make the situation worse and your cat may become fearful of you, finding positive solutions are the best option.
-Avoid these common punishments below, as they seem to be recommended online, but they have no benefits and is unnecessary.
+It is not a good idea to punish your cat for doing something they do not understand is wrong, as this will potentially make the situation worse and your cat may become fearful of you.
+Finding positive solutions are the best option.
+Avoid these common punishments below, as they seem to be recommended online, but they have no benefits and are unnecessary.

 - 15 Designer Cat Breeds: An Overview (with Pictures)

 - 10 Best Automatic Cat Feeders – Reviews & Top Picks

 Featured Image Credit: Ekatsyerina Kostsina, Shutterstock